ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 x & (1 << 7)   -- probably what you intended
 ```

 Note that these operators only work on integer and long integer data.
+If any
-If any operand is `NULL` the result is `NULL.
+operand is `NULL` the result is `NULL`.

 #### Addition and Subtraction +, -

 These operators do the typical math.
-Note that there are no unsigned
+Note that there are no unsigned numerics
-numerics so it's always signed math that is happening here.
+so it's always signed math that is happening here.

-* operands are promoted to the "biggest" type involved as previously described (bool -> int -> long -> real)
+* operands are promoted to the "biggest" type involved as previously described
+  (bool -> int -> long -> real)
 * only numeric operands are legal (no adding strings)
 * if any operand is `NULL` the result is `NULL`

 #### Multiplication, Division, Modulus *, /, %

 These operators do the typical math.
-Note that there are no unsigned
+Note that there are no unsigned numerics
-numerics so it's always signed math that is happening here.
+so it's always signed math that is happening here.

-* operands are promoted to the "biggest" type as previously described (bool -> int -> long -> real)
+* operands are promoted to the "biggest" type as previously described (bool ->
+  int -> long -> real)
 * only numeric operands are legal (no multiplying strings)
 * if any operand is `NULL` the result is `NULL`

-EXCEPTION: the `%` operator doesn't make sense on real values, so real values produce an error.
+EXCEPTION: the `%` operator doesn't make sense on real values, so real values
+produce an error.

 #### Unary operators -, ~

-Unary negation (`-`) and bitwise invert (`~`) are the strongest binding operators.
+Unary negation (`-`) and bitwise invert (`~`) are the strongest binding
+operators.

 * The `~` operator only works on integer types (not text, not real)
 * the usual promotion rules otherwise apply